ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    {:pre: .pre}

    Look for a file called `id_rsa.pub`.
-2. Alternatively, you can check under an `.ssh` directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
+2. Alternatively, you can check under a `.ssh` directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
 The file starts with `ssh-rsa` and ends with your email address
 3. If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the `ssh-keygen` command and following the prompts.
 For example, you can generate an SSH key on your Linux server by running the command

      ```sh